UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 Initialize environment.
 Please wait...
 ```

-This will just end with nothing.
+This will just end with nothing after exiting the installer wizard.

-Then you need to run the copied InstallAzureStackPOC.ps1 to create the Roles directory.

 Open, "C:\CloudDeployment\Roles\PhysicalMachines\Tests\BareMetal.Tests.ps1" and edit as follows: